Photos by Morgan Lynn Hammontree

 1TBS of honey

 Combine all ingredients and mix.
-Serve with apples slices or strawberries.
+Serve with apple slices or strawberries.